Billie Eilish responds to comments about her fashion choices: "Let women exist!"

 Hit singer Billie Eilish took to Instagram this weekend to respond to criticism over her clothing choices.
 She posted what she called a "letter to some comments" she's seen on social media.

-"I spent the first five years getting absolutely obliterated by you fools for being boy-ish and dressing how I did and constantly being told I'd be hotter if I acted like a woman," Eilish wrote.
+"I spent the first 5 years of my career getting absolutely obliterated by you fools for being boy-ish and dressing how I did & constantly being told I'd be hotter if I acted like a woman," Eilish wrote.
 "And now when I feel comfortable enough to wear anything remotely feminine or fitting, I changed and am a sellout."

 "I can be both," she added, addressing the "true idiots" and "bozos" who have commented on her style.
 "Let women exist!"